cldf-datasets/liljegrenhindukush/raw/LX04a-KinshipParentCompound.md

 | c.  | maːl      | ‘father’ (SHD- KinGQ:001) |

-The feature is a majority pattern in the region, occurring across the region, in languages of all six phyla.
+The feature is a majority pattern in the region, occurring across the region, in languages of all phylogenetic groups.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|